Main objects

 The version of the PDF specification used for this file, such as ‘1.7’.

-Remove from /Resources of each page any object not referenced in page’s contents
+Remove from /Resources any object not referenced in page’s contents.

 PDF pages may share resource dictionaries with other pages.
 If pikepdf is used for page splitting, pages may reference resources in their /Resources dictionary that are not actually required.
 This purges all unnecessary resource entries.